pastagang/pastagang/blog/manifesto/readme.md

 Do you want to run an algorave?
 Great!
 Here are some tips that will help you be successful.

+<br>

 Still, I have seen some people misunderstand this.
 They think that the guidance is restrictive, rather than an aid.
 Perhaps they are still stuck in the top-down mindset of the manifesto.
 Perhaps they even write [their own](https://mastodon.social/@fakedac/114048413663098460).
-After all, a manifesto is an expression of values, and shouldn't we express our values?

-Well, yes but—

-<br>

 Whether it's manifesto or guidance, it's usually top-down.
 It's the old-timers telling the new-comers what to do, because the old-timers think that they know better.